FREQUENTLY ASKED QUESTIONS

 Any fire station in the City.

-Coeur d'Alene has two ambulances and four fire stations covering about 14.90 square miles.
+Coeur d'Alene has three ambulances and four fire stations covering about 14.90 square miles.
 Since most of our full-time firefighters are cross-trained as emergency medical technicians (basic, intermediate & paramedics), we can also provide emergency medical services on our fire engines.
-In order for us to respond in four to six minutes, we send a fire truck and an ambulance on serious calls and, when the ambulance response will be longer than six minutes.
+In order for us to respond in four to six minutes, we send a fire truck and an ambulance on serious calls and when the ambulance response will be longer than six minutes.
 This way, we get an EMT to you fast, quickly followed by the ambulance.

 A multi-purpose fire extinguisher is best for the home.
 Look for the rating to be at least 2A:10B:C on the label.
 This extinguisher can be used on any type of fire commonly found in the home.
 It will often be labeled A-B-C.